k1te-m/Note-Taker/README.md

   *Steps required to install package:*

   To work on the application as a developer, you may fork this repo to your account and clone accordingly.
-To install all necessary dependencies utilize
+To install all necessary dependencies utilize:

   ```
   npm i